soundpress/RulesOfNYC/docs/c01/index.rst

    (2) Veneer materials shall not be credited with contributing to the total wall thickness, the stress resisting sections, or to the fire resistive value of the composite construction unless specifically approved by the Board for any given combination of materials.

-   (3) Veneer materials shall not be used to support vertical loads other than the veneering material above unless permitted otherwise as provided for in § 24-01(b)3(3).
+   (3) Veneer materials shall not be used to support vertical loads other than the veneering material above unless permitted otherwise as provided for in 2 RCNY § 24-01(b)3(3).
 Where openings occur the veneer shall be supported by substantial lintels of incombustible materials.

    (4) All joints between masonry veneer materials shall be filled flush with mortar or approved mastic cement.
 Around wall openings the joints between the veneer and backing material shall be filled flush with similar materials.
 Gypsum shall not be used in veneer exposed to the weather except for temporary tacking and supplementary to the anchorage and cement mortar requirements set forth in these rules.